 What is Land Pollution?

-Land pollution refers to the deterioration of the earth’s land surfaces, at and below ground level.
-The cause is the accumulation of solid and liquid waste materials that contaminate groundwater and soil.
+Land pollution refers to the deterioration of the earth’s land surfaces at and below ground level.
+It is caused by the accumulation of solid and liquid waste materials that contaminate groundwater and soil.
 These waste materials are often referred to as municipal solid waste (MSW), which includes both hazardous and non-hazardous waste.

-When waste is deposited onto an area of land, the permeability of the soil formations below the waste can increase or reduce the risk of land pollution.
+The permeability of the soil formations below the waste can increase or reduce the risk of land pollution.
 The higher the permeability of the soil, the more likely that land pollution will occur.
-That’s why the Texas Disposal Systems Landfill, located just outside of Austin, Texas, was built in an ideal area.
-By utilizing the natural shale and clay in the land, the risk of land pollution has been significantly decreased.
+Meanwhile, extreme weather events like hurricanes and floods can exacerbate the effects of land pollution as they disperse or concentrate certain pollutants.

 The Main Causes of Land Pollution

 Littering, the improper disposal of waste products, is unfortunately common.
+According to a study by Litter in America, litter cleanup costs the U.S. more than an estimated $11.5 billion each year.
 Every cigarette butt tossed on the ground or food wrapper tossed out of a car window is a small contribution to a monumental issue.
-According to Keep America Beautiful, 76% of litter found on roadways is from pedestrians and motorists.
+According to the 2020 Keep America Beautiful study, there is an estimated 50 billion pieces of litter along U.S. roadways and waterways.
 Not all litter, however, is intentional.
 A large volume of litter also comes from unsecured items that fall off the back of vehicles or out of trash receptacles.